Sponsor any available subject for £1000 a year + VAT (UK=20%, EU=0%, World=none).

 10.2 The limitations and exclusions of liability set out in this Clause 10 and elsewhere in these Terms and Conditions:

 (b) govern all liabilities arising under these Terms and Conditions or relating to the subject matter of these Terms and Conditions, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty, except to the extent expressly provided otherwise in these Terms and Conditions.

 10.3 The Operator will not be liable to the Advertiser in respect of any losses arising out of a Force Majeure Event.

 11. Force Majeure Event

 11.1 If a Force Majeure Event gives rise to a failure or delay in either party performing any obligation under the Contract (other than any obligation to make a payment), that obligation will be suspended for the duration of the Force Majeure Event.

 12.1 The Operator may terminate the Contract upon the conclusion of the current advertising period.

-12.2 The Operator may terminate the Contract immediately if image URLs are identified as malicious and/or abusive.
+12.2 The Operator may terminate the Contract immediately if the Advertisement image and/or website URLs are identified as malicious, abusive, etc.